Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Fish Canyon Falls 1320'

-Fish Canyon to Fish Canyon Falls offers a splendid hike.
-The 80-foot, three-tier waterfalls is one of the very best in the San Gabriels, when in season.
-The sparkling creek dances and bubbles over boulders and is often graced with quite pools.
-Abundant sycamore, bay, bigleaf maples, alder, willow, and live oak provide refreshing shade in many sections along the trail.
+Scenic Fish Canyon and its iconic Fish Canyon Falls offers a splendid hike.
+The 80-foot, three-tier waterfall is one of the very best in the San Gabriels, when in season.
+The sparkling creek dances and bubbles over boulders and is often graced with quiet pools.
+Abundant sycamore, bay, bigleaf maple, alder, willow, and live oak provide refreshing shade in many sections along the trail.
 Lush ferns, poison oak, and other green plants create a tropical feel.
 In the spring you are treated with a fine display of colorful wildflowers.
 The rugged, chaparral-covered canyon walls rise steeply above you.
 Indeed, Fish Canyon promises you a delightful outdoor experience.

 Fish Canyon Falls